 Captions or subtitles on video are great for making your content more accessible.

-Auto-captioning using the ‘voice-to-text feature which automatically transcribes the audio of the video.
+Auto-captioning uses the ‘voice-to-text feature, which automatically transcribes the audio of the video.

 Uploading an SRT file.

 Manually typing your captions.